TonyGlezx/ClickWrap/README.md

 Why You Gotta Have ClickWrap:
 -----------------------------

 Over here, we're not just talking the talk; we're walking the walk.
 We trust ClickWrap with our own high-stakes systems, which means this library's been through the wringer and come out on top.
-With ClickWrap, you're not just getting some code; you're getting reliability, top performance, and a piece of the city's hustle.
+With ClickWrap, you're not just getting some code; you're getting reliability, top performance, and a piece of the hustle.

 Lend a Hand:
 ------------